darylhawes/fsip/docs/themes.md

 ### Themes and the Canvas Engine

-Alkaline offers full customization of the look-and-feel of your image library.
+FSIP offers full customization of the look-and-feel of your image library.
 The various elements that make up your Web site's style: typefaces, colors, sizes, images, and so forth collectively are a theme.
-By changing your Alkaline theme, you instantly alter all of these elements.
+By changing your FSIP theme, you instantly alter all of these elements.

 ##### Installing Themes

-You can download additional themes at the [Alkaline Lounge](/users/).
 You can install most themes by dragging an extension's folder to your `/themes/` folder, choosing **Configuration > Themes**, and clicking Install Themes.
 Once your new theme is listed, you can change your theme by choosing **Configuration > Settings**.

 ##### Designing A Theme

 *Note: Familiarity with HTML and CSS is required to design your own theme.
 You will only be able to create a theme as complex as your mastery of these markup languages.*

 First, take a look at a theme in your `/themes/` folder.
-Basic themes, including the default theme that ships with Alkaline, are a series of HTML files as well as a CSS and XML file.
+Basic themes, including the default themes that ship with FSIP, are a series of HTML files as well as a CSS and XML file.
 The HTML files contain the basic layout of the page.
 The CSS file contains all of the font, color, and positioning rules.
-The XML file contains information Alkaline needs to import your theme--ignore it for now.
+The XML file contains information FSIP needs to import your theme -- you should ignore that for now.

 Most themes are made up of three files.
 For example, your theme's home page: